7 gadgets to keep track of the things that matter most to you

 In a world with so much stuff, from phones and chargers to cameras and even the dog, it's hard to keep tabs on all of your valuables.

-There's hurried cab rides and so-called friends and family who like to "borrow" your stuff without asking, only to have said stuff go missing.
+There are hurried cab rides, and so-called friends and family who like to "borrow" your stuff without asking, only to have said stuff go missing.
 Or maybe you're the forgetful type who's prone to "misplacing" your keys and wallet.
 Whatever the case, you have no idea where it might be, you need it now and you can't find it.

 Thankfully there are a slew of devices that can help to locate your lost items.
 These small gadgets and apps work by affixing a GPS-like tracker to objects like laptops, handbags and bikes, which makes it easy to find them if you ever lose track of where they are.